Why is 1 Corinthians such a mixed bag of instructions that seem to contradict each other?

 Ephesus

-Paul wrote the letter of 1 Timothy to Timothy, a pastor in Ephesus.
+Paul (or an imitator of Paul) wrote the letter of 1 Timothy to Timothy, a pastor in Ephesus.
 In it, he reverses the order, giving the reassurances first, and the list of wrongdoing second.

 "... rather than advancing God’s work—which is by faith.
 The goal of this command is love, which comes from a pure heart and a good conscience and a sincere faith."
 (1 Timothy 1:4-5)

-The lists of wrongs in Corinthians, Galatians, Romans, and 1 Timothy should remind all believers they have nothing to boast about.
+The lists of wrongs in Corinthians, Galatians, Romans, Colossians, and 1 Timothy remind all believers they have nothing to boast about.
 All of us would be condemned if it were not for Christ.
+If you think homosexuality is immoral, you condemn yourself because you who pass judgement are also guilty of doing wrong (Romans 2:1).

 In 1 Corinthians 6, English translations of the Bible did not use the word homosexual until 1946 (6).
-The literal translation of 1 Corinthians 6:13 condemns men who are whoremongers, (men who take the active role in using a woman or young boy as a prostitute), or effeminate (men or boys who take the passive role, being exploited by dominant men with promiscuous lust (7).
-Paul used the word that indicates these dominant males who were abusing boys (8).
+The literal translation of 1 Corinthians 6:13 condemns men who are whoremongers, (promiscuous men, who have uncontrolled lust, and take the active role in using a woman or young boy as a prostitute), or effeminate (men or boys who take the passive role, being exploited by dominant men) (7).
+Paul used the word that condemns dominant males who were abusing boys (8).

 Let's look at the impact of four definitions of sexual immorality(10).